MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 Also, server-side sync is required for email introduction requests. ​

 **How do I enable who knows whom?​**<br>
-Install Sales Insights, opt in to the connection graph from the Office 365 admin center<!--note from editor: Edit okay?-->, and enable the who knows whom feature from **Settings** > **AI setup**.​
+Install Sales Insights, opt in to the connection graph from the Office 365 admin center, and enable the who knows whom feature.​

 **How long will it take for results to appear?**<br>
 It takes about one to three days for results to populate the graph the first time.
 Subsequently, updates take three to six days, depending on the new activities included in the graph.​